Methods: Measuring Health

 A negative likelihood ratio (or LR–) indicates how much more likely a person without the disease is to have a negative test result, compared to a person with the disease.

-In other terms, the LR+ expresses how much a positive test result increases the odds that a patient has the disease; an LR– indicates how much a negative test decreases the odds of having it.
+In other terms, the LR+ expresses how much a positive test result increases the ODDS that a patient has the disease; an LR– indicates how much a negative test decreases the odds of having it.
+LR+ and LR- can be regarded as fixed attributes of the test.

 Applying this to the example in Figure 6.9, test sensitivity and specificity are both 0.91 so the LR+ is 0.91/(1-0.91) = 10.1.
 In general, tests with positive LRs higher than about 5 are useful in ruling in a disease.
 Draw a line through the pre-test probability on the left of the diagram, through 10.1 in the central column, and then read off the post-test probability on the right-hand column.
 For the hospital setting, the prevalence was 33%, while it was 3% for the primary care setting; these values give a rough estimate of pre-test probability.
-So in the hospital setting, a positive test would mean that a patient’s post-test probability of having the disease is over 80% (blue line), whereas in the primary care setting it would be around 20% (red line).
+So, in the hospital setting, a patient with a positive test result would mean that their post-test probability of having the disease is over 80% (green line), whereas in the primary care setting it would be around 20% (red line).
 In both instances, the test result has substantially increased the clinical probability of the patient having the disease.
 In the hospital setting, you are now pretty certain of the diagnosis.
-In the primary care setting, as long as the situation is not urgent, you might want to increase your certainty by further investigation before launching into possibly harmful treatment.
+In the primary care setting, as long as the situation is not urgent, you might want to increase your certainty by further investigation before launching into possibly unnecessary treatment.

 The lines illustrate the results for LR+ described in the text.